open2b/scriggo-site/site/how-to-use.md

 or imported into a template, receives env as first argument if its first parameter has type [native.Env](https://pkg.go.dev/github.com/open2b/scriggo/native#Env).

-You can use env to get the [context](https://pkg.go.dev/context#Context) passed to the Run method, exit the execution, raise a fatal error, print with the _print_ and _println_ builtins used in the template, and get the caller's path relative to the root of the template.
+You can use env to get the [context](https://pkg.go.dev/context#Context) passed to the Run method, stop the execution, raise a fatal error, print with the _print_ and _println_ builtins used in the template, and get the caller's path relative to the root of the template.